J95Ortiz/Real-Madrid-Quiz/README.md

 ## OUTLINE

-Even though the site has only two main pages, the main intention is that from a User's perspective it will feel like it is split into three parts:
+Even though the site has only two main pages, the main intention is that from a User's perspective it will feel like there are three parts:

 1. [_Instructions_](#index-page)